argshook/zettelkasten/about.md

 I enjoy taking notes.
 Over time I streamlined the note taking process pretty well, to the point where taking notes is very straighforward.

-For a while i had the idea to share some of those notes.
-But there were some problems, for example:
+Wanted to share some of those notes, but there were some problems:

-* the hassle of figuring out what should be shared
+* figure out what to shar
-* managing private and public notes separately
+* keep private and public notes separately
-* the actions of publishing always felt cumbersome
+* actions of publishing always felt cumbersome

 These few points made be hesitant to share my content until now!